 During the later secondary school years, your teenage child might start thinking about jobs and future careers, university study, vocational education and training, and gap years or study breaks.
-Some teenagers are very focused on their next steps, but it’s also common for many teenagers not to know what they want to do.
+Some teenagers are very focused on their next steps, but it’s also common for many teenagers not to know what they want to do yet.

-Answering these questions can help your child make some basic choices about whether to look for jobs, apply for university, vocational education and training, apply for deferred entry and so on.
+Answering these questions can help your child make some basic choices about whether to look for jobs, apply for university or vocational education and training, apply for deferred entry and so on.

-When your child is thinking about jobs, careers and further study, your child’s interests can guide him towards suitable work or study options.
+When your child is thinking about jobs, careers, university study or vocational education and training, your child’s interests can guide them towards suitable options.

 What are your child’s interests?

-To get your child thinking about what really interests her, you could ask questions like:
+To get your child thinking about what really interests them, here are some questions to ask:

-You can also help your child get ideas about what interests him by:
+You can also help your child get ideas about what interests them by:

-- encouraging your child to talk to relatives and friends about their jobs, careers and employment histories
+- encouraging your child to talk to family, friends and other role models about their jobs, careers and employment histories

-- going with your child to open days and career expos at TAFE, colleges and universities
+- going with your child to open days and career expos at TAFEs, colleges and universities

 - looking at the careers sections in newspapers or websites together.

-And career counsellors at school can also help your child identify future work and study options that match their interests.
+Careers counsellors at your child’s school can help your child to find future work and study options that match their interests.
 Careers counsellors can also help as your child plans and makes the transition to future work or study.

 How to try out options